 When the train arrives, the doors will not open automatically; Someone on the train, or you, must press the green or silver button on the door to open it.

-Once on the train, if you’ve taken the right train, you won’t need to keep track of the stations since Versailles-Rive Gauche will be the last station on the line and everyone will be getting off.
+Once on the train, if you’ve taken the right train, you won’t need to keep track of the stations since Versailles Chateau will be the last station on the line and everyone will be getting off.
 Here’s where keeping your RER ticket comes in handy as you’ll need to insert it into exit turnstiles / fare gates to exit the train platform and find your way to the street.

-After arriving at the terminus station, look for blue “Sortie” signs which mark exits for the station.
+After arriving at the Versailles Chateau Rive Gauche station, look for blue “Sortie” signs which mark exits for the station.
 Eventually each of them will have a name marking what street it gives access to.
 On occasion a landmark or sight such as Tour Eiffel or Chateau Versailles will be marked on the exit sign as well, highlighted in beige.
-Pick an exit and look out for brown street signs pointing in the direction of the Chateau.
-With any luck, you’ll find one for Chateau Versailles, which is just a five minute walk from this station.
-Enjoy your visit.

 - Google Map of Versailles-Rive Gauche station to Chateau Versailles